 When someone goes missing, time is of the essence.
 This is the motivation behind our foundation project – Missing Persons Guide – a world-first practical guide of what to do when someone goes missing.
 The Guide expedites critical processes, minimising time wastage when efficiency matters most.

 Another focus for MPAN is on the importance of establishing mutually beneficial corporate partnerships in industries such as print, media, communications, transportation, retail and hospitality.
 These partnerships not only help to promote the faces and stories of the missing, increasing the likelihood that they may be recognised, but also lessen the financial impact on those actively searching for them.
 Whilst police resources are generally reserved for suspicious cases, MPAN recognises responsibility and opportunities for corporates to remove obstacles for families having to conduct the search themselves.

 Missing persons is a community issue that requires the collaborative efforts of media, all levels of government, the corporate sector, emergency services and the public.
 MPAN harnesses the people power exemplified by Dan Come Home to humanise missing loved ones and provide much-needed support to those left behind.

-MPAN is governed by a board.
-Its purpose is to ensure the organisation is true to its mission, to set policy and to support and promote the association.
-MPAN has assembled a board of representatives from a range of key stakeholder groups, and currently welcomes expressions of interest from professionals in communications, justice and finance.
+MPAN is governed by a board to ensure the organisation is true to its mission, to set policy and to support and promote the association.
+The board comprises representatives from a range of key stakeholder groups, and currently welcomes expressions of interest from professionals in communications, justice and finance.
 For more information about MPAN’s board members, see: Our Board